garyburke888/the_performance_academy_v1/TESTING.md

 # Introduction
 -   All links have been manually tested.
 -   Pylint used for static code analysis throughout build.
+-   Deployment of the project caused many problems, mainly with AWS and this is outlined below under the 'Development Issues' heading.

 All the following tests have been implemented and passed.
 Where errors occurred this has been highlighted.